srarkar/SQLiteImplementation/README.md

   - `.exit`: self-explanatory.
 Since we use an external file to store the table, running `.exit` does _not_ delete information that has been inserted previously.'
   - `.btree`: indexes and tables in SQLite use B-trees to store data for logarithmic time operations.
 Running `.btree` outputs a visual representation of the data currently stored.
 More information on B-trees can be found in ``notes.pdf``.
   - `.constants`: This prints out some relevant constant values, such as row size, the cell size of a leaf node, and more.

+## Notes
+A `notes.pdf` page can be found in the main directory, including an SQLite overview, visual representations, and references.